110 FCM Core Clerkship (2 - 9 units) Fall, Winter, Spring, Summer

 This course will provide an opportunity for 4th year medical students to work with family physicians and gain experience in providing health care for women, care for patients with HIV, and care for families where one person or more has HIV.

-150.01 Research in Fam Cm Med (3 - 18 units) Fall, Winter, Spring, Summer
+150.01 Research in Family Medicine (2 - 16 units) Fall, Winter, Spring, Summer

 Clinical epidemiology, health services, or behavioral science research approaches are applied in the study of selected areas in family medicine or community health.

-160.04 Transgender Health (1 units) Winter
+160.04 Trans and Gender Expansive Health (1 units) Winter

-Instructor(s): M. Deutsch Prerequisite(s): None
+Instructor(s): M. Deutsch, A. Cobb-Walch Prerequisite(s): None

-Restrictions: None Activities: Lecture
+Restrictions: None Activities: Direct - Lecture, Student - Lecture

 This course introduces students to health challenges faced by transgender patients.
 With an emphasis on primary care considerations, lectures will discuss the components of transgender-inclusive healthcare.
 Through lecture, discussion, and a patient panel, student will explore: demographics, health disparities, primary care protocols, history of transgender medicine, surgical options, primary care for transgender youth, and critical research questions in transgender health.